 In that letter, it gives you the reasons why it was refused.

 There may be one reason, or maybe a number of reasons.

-2. Gather the information that was lacking in your first application
+2. Gather the information that was insufficient in your first visa application

-If you want to try for an Australian visa again, you must ensure that you focus on the reasons they gave for rejecting your original application convince them that they made the wrong decision.
+If you want to reapply for an Australian visa again, you must ensure that you focus on the reasons they gave for rejecting your original application and convince them that they made the wrong decision.

 What is often the case, is that immigration doesn’t believe that you have enough incentive to go back home once your Australian visa has expired.

 In this case, you will need to gather more evidence that you have reasons to return home e.g. close family bonds, house rental/ ownership, pets, job, friendship group, your favourite bicycle!

 Literally anything you can think of.
 There is no silly answer here.